How to Build a Child's Kitchen Prep Station

-Carter Oosterhouse shows how to update a kitchen cabinet with custom drawers.
+DIY Network's Carter Oosterhouse shows how to build a child's kitchen prep table.

 Measure out and mark the outline of the deck, then measure out and mark where the concrete piers will sit.
 When laying each pier, make sure they are no more that 6 feet apart.

 Note: Check local building codes as they may require that you use more than just piers.

 If the area is covered with grass, cut out the sod so that the pier will sit firmly on solid ground.
 Use a tamper to compact the ground for the spot where each pier will sit.
 This will make sure that the earth is solid enough to support the weight of the deck.

 Lay the girders in the joist hangers of the concrete piers.
 Take a level and set each end on a separate girder to make sure they are both the same level.
 If they are not level, take a tamper and beat down the soil of the higher pier until it is level.
 If this doesn't work, place shims underneath the girder to raise it to the appropriate level.
 Make sure that all the joists are even by placing the level between each joist.

 With the girders in place and level, attach them by nailing into the joist hangers on top of the concrete piers.